NopeNix/Whale-Mate/README.md

 2. The dashboard shows:
    - All Portainer stacks with their update status
    - All Docker Compose stacks
-3. View update logs by clicking the "Logs" link in the navigation
+3. Navigate between views:
+   - **Stacks**: Monitor status, trigger updates, view backup status
+   - **Update Logs**: Search and filter activity logs
+   - **Versioning**: View backup history, restore previous versions, create manual backups

+### Quick Actions (Portainer Stacks)
+From the Stacks page you can:
+- 👁 **View Versions**: See complete backup history
+- 📜 **View Logs**: Filter logs for specific stack
+- 💾 **Backup**: Manually backup compose file
+- 📤 **Update**: Trigger instant update (pull latest images)
+- 🗑 **Clear**: Delete all version history

 ## Update Policies

 Whale Mate supports three update policies:

-1. **AutoUpdate**: Automatically pull latest images and update the stack
+1. **AutoUpdate**: Automatically pull latest images and update the stack when CRON triggers
-2. **NTFYOnly**: Check for updates but only send notification (don't update)
+2. **NTFYOnly**: Check for updates but only send notification (don't auto-update)
-3. **DoNotUpdate**: Skip this stack completely
+3. **DoNotUpdate**: Skip this stack completely (monitor only)

 The default policy can be set via `AutoUpdateDefaultMode` environment variable, and can be overridden per-stack with the `#UpdatePolicy` comment.

+### Manual Updates

+In addition to scheduled automatic updates, you can trigger instant updates manually:
+- Click the **cloud-upload icon** (📤) in the Actions column on any Portainer stack
+- Confirmation dialog shows before triggering
+- Status refreshes automatically after the update completes

 ## Notifications

 When configured with NTFY, you'll receive notifications about:
-- Available updates
+- Available updates for outdated stacks
+- Successful automatic updates
-- Successful updates
+- Successful manual updates
+- Automatic backups created
+- Restore operations completed

 ## Version History